 3. Spend Some Quality Time Apart

-This one is just as, if not more, important as the clean break, and that's spending some quality time apart.
-That means no contact.
-Take some time to heal and move on.
+This one is just as (if not more) important as the clean break.
+Spend some "quality time apart" and take some time to heal and move on.
+“Many relationships actually started as friendships.
+Perhaps the romantic relationship didn't work out, but if you started as friends, it might work to go back to being just friends.
+Always take some time apart to get over the lingering romantic attachment, though,” says Gordon.
+“Take as much time as you need,” she adds.
 It's always amazing when that day arrives that your feelings, once so strong, have suddenly up and gone.
-That's the sign that you're free to rekindle a friendship with your former flame.
+That's a sign that you're free to rekindle a friendship with your former flame.
 Just be prepared, when you do reach out, that your ex may need a bit more time to get there, too.

 4. Be Real With Yourself

-Before you decide to make first contact, make sure to take a beat and really get honest with yourself.
+Before you decide to make first contact, Gordon says to make sure to take a beat and really get honest with yourself.
 Why are you doing this?
-Is it just a sincere desire to be platonically friends with your ex?
-Or are you secretly hoping that sparks will fly again?
-If it's the latter, then hit pause, girl — you need more time.
+Is it just a sincere desire to be platonic friends with your ex, or are you secretly hoping that sparks will fly again?
+If it's the latter, then hit pause, because you might need more time.

-5. Plan Hanging Out Thoughtfully
+5. Plan Hang-Outs Thoughtfully

-Also, no hooking up, obviously.
+Also, no hooking up.
+I mean it!

-10. Stop Thinking Of Them As Your Ex
+9. Stop Thinking Of Them As Your Ex